-Leaves of the species Opuntia Ficus indica, organically grown and certified, which had been carefully dried at relatively low temperatures, served as a source material.
+Preparation of the cactus extract "AquaCacteen": Leaves of the species Opuntia Streptacantha Platyopuntia that have been carefully dried at relatively low temperatures served as source material.
 The material was taken up in a phosphate buffer solution and digested with a special enzyme mixture.
 The final product was obtained after passage through different filter devices and cross flow filtration through a 10 kDa membrane.
-For standardisation of the extract the lead substance piscidic acid (Figure 2, next page) was analysed by HPLC-MS. Piscidic acid is a chelator of free iron ions.
+For standardisation of the extract the lead substance piscidic acid (figure 2) was analysed by HPLC-MS and NMR.
+Piscidic acid is a chelator of free iron ions.